This article aims to dispel any doubts and help you succeed in the speaking part of the Cils B1 Citizenship test.

 It’s important to address the examiner formally by using “Lei” throughout the exam, as sitting for an exam in Italy is considered a formal situation.

-How to Perform Well in the Speaking Part of the Exam
+How to Do Well at the Speaking Part

 - Have a solid grasp on intermediate Italian grammar topics.
 To pass this test, your Italian level should be between A2 and B1.